Marcoguzman211/hrnet-modal/README.md

 # HRNet-modal Component
-The `Marcoguzman-modal` component is a React component that displays a modal window with an "OK" button.
+The `HRNet-modal`  component is a React component that displays a modal window with a button.
 It can be used to display a message or prompt to the user when he adds a new employee.

 ## Installation
 To use the `HRNet-modal` component in your React application, you can install it from npm by running the following command: